mageta17/mageta17/README.md

 ### 👯 Looking to Collaborate On
 - Open-source projects related to automation and digital transformation
 - Software solutions for businesses and e-commerce
-- Trading algorithm development

 ### 🤔 Looking for Help With
 - Scaling and optimizing Docker-based applications